oist/Usiigaci/README.md

 ## Future work
-- [ ] Add a function to find best model weight
+- [ ] Add a function to save only the best model weight during training (save on storage)
+- [ ] Add a function to compute F1 score, Jaccard index, Accurady, Precision during validation step of the training
 - [ ] pretrain model weights for DIC microscopy.
+- [ ] pretrain model weights for recognition of nucleus
+- [ ] add bounding box as an output format (overlay over original image)
+- [ ] change output mask to 16 bit to support more instance to be recognized
+- [ ] Add support for ultra-long time series tracking
+- [ ] Add automated tracking scripts
+- [ ] Add data analysis script for specific time frame
+- [ ] plotly based data visualization for rare event analysis.
 - [ ] Multiclass segmentation to realize identification of mitotic cells.
 - [ ] Multiclass segmentation to realize label-free co-cultured cell segmentation.